CharleneMcKeown/CharleneMcKeown/README.md

 ### Hello! 🐱‍👤

 - 🔭 I’m currently working on DevOps with GitHub, Azure App Dev
-- 🌱 I’m currently learning Terraform, Go, and the ukulele! 🎸
+- 🌱 I’m currently learning more about GitHub - Co-pilot, Actions and Issues!
 - 💬 Ask me about DevOps with GitHub
 - 📫 How to reach me: [![](https://img.shields.io/badge/LinkedIn-charlene--mckeown-blue)](https://www.linkedin.com/in/charlenemckeown/)
-- 🎲 Hobbies: Board games, video games, photography, sci-fi, learning new things - Danish, ukulele
+- 🎲 Hobbies: Board games, video games, photography, sci-fi, learning new things

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------